-11.1 Every Faculty is required to maintain an Attendance and Assessment Record (Log book) which consists of attendance of students marked for each lecture / practical / project work class, the test marks and the record of class work (topic covered), separately for each course.
-This should be submitted to the HoD once in a fortnight for checking the syllabus coverage and records of test marks and attendance.
+11.1 Every Faculty is required to maintain an Attendance and Assessment Record (Log book) which consists of attendance of students marked for each lecture/practical/ project work class, the test marks and the record of class work (topic covered), separately for each course.
+This should be submitted to the HoD once in a week for checking the syllabus coverage, records of test marks and attendance.
 The HoD shall sign with date after due verification.
-The same shall be submitted to Dean once in a month.
-After the completion of the semester the HoD should keep this record in safe custody for five years.
-Because records of attendance and assessment shall be submitted for Inspection as and when required by the KAHE / any other approved body.
+The same shall be submitted to respective Dean once in a fortnight.
+After the completion of the semester the HoD should keep this record in safe custody for five years as records of attendance and assessment shall be submitted for inspection as and when required by the KAHE/any other approved body.

-11.2 Continuous Internal Assessment (CIA): The performance of students in each course will be continuously assessed by the respective faculty as per the guidelines given below:
+11.2 Continuous Internal Assessment (CIA): The performance of students in each course will be continuously assessed by the respective faculty.
+The Retest will be conducted and considered based on the requirements and recommendations by the Head of the Department.
+The guidelines for the Continuous Internal Assessment (CIA) are given below: